12 Vikings Out After Testing Positive For COVID-19 Amid Lab Controversy

 Coach Mike Zimmer said 12 members of the organization — eight players, one coach and three staff members — returned presumptive positive tests.
 Those involved will watch the Vikings’ team meetings virtually instead of practice, according to a team press release.

+All-Pro and Pro Bowl linebacker Eric Kendricks, running back C.J.
+Ham, guard Ezra Cleveland, tight end Nakia Griffin-Stewart, defensive ends Jalyn Holmes and Kenny Willekes and wide receivers Alexander Hollings and Dillon Mitchell all were absent at camp and are assumed to be the players who tested positive, per ESPN’s Courtney Cronin.

 Zimmer said he believes the Vikings’ tests on Sunday will go back to a lab in New Jersey that produced the false positives.
-The players on the list are undisclosed due to federal health privacy laws, although the absences observed at Sunday’s practices will be telling of the possible players presumed to have tested positive.
+The Vikings test players daily before they enter the building.

 Follow the Heavy on Vikings Facebook page for the latest breaking news, rumors and content!